 The Potomac, Susquehanna, and Delaware river systems continue to feed the continental shelf today.
-These major rivers my have formed or modified as part of the strain reposnses to impact stresses.
-Sets of fractures, folds and faults that developed at relatively late stages in the tectonic history of the Mesozoic Newark Basin, Pennsylvania and New Jersey (nb - above), indicate NE directed strain (JW above).
-Wise (2004) shows that late-stage extension fractures joints fanned out laterally across the culmination in Paleozoic rocks.
-Naiser and others (2001) report that major east-flowing Mid-Atlantic rivers did not breach the Blue Ridge until early or middle Miocene time.
+Post Newark compressional strains occur throughout the region that are incongruent with neotectonic structures (Herman, 2015).
+Moreover, Wise (2004) has demonstrated how late-stage extension fractures (joints) fan out laterally across the culmination in Paleozoic rocks., and Naiser and others (2001) report that major east-flowing Mid-Atlantic rivers did not breach the Blue Ridge until early or middle Miocene time.
 Impact-related fractures therefore may have formed within a contracted lithospheric wedge lying foreland of the impact crater and above deep-seated, crustal block faults that may have readjusted, or perhaps formed in direct response to impact stresses.
-Eocene igenous rocks occur along the southern margin of the proposed wedge near the upper reaches of the Potomac river near a linear swarm of historical seismicity.
-Crustal isotopic data from sulfide-mineralzied fault breccia through the foreland wedge not only date back to the event, but have crustal concetrations indicating impact-related fractures penetrated to mantle depths.
+Eocene igneous rocks occur along the southern margin of the proposed wedge near the upper reaches of the Potomac river near a linear swarm of historical seismicity.
+Crustal isotopic data from sulfide-mineralized fault breccia through the foreland wedge not only date back to the event, but have crustal concentrations indicating impact-related fractures penetrated to mantle depths.
 A pronounced, closed gravity anomaly (yellow) occupies a congruent position on the other side of the culmination to the NE.
 It therefore appears that the Chesapeake Invader (Poag, 1999) helped shape today's regional landscape and current neotectonic setting of the mid-Atlantic foreland region.